integritee-network/worker/README.md

 Alice wants to transfer 100k tokens privately to Bob.
 She doesn't use her substraTEE-node account for this as the transfer would be publicly visible.

-Instead, She creates an *incognito* account and she keeps her account secret (also the public key).
+Instead, she creates an *incognito* account and she keeps her account secret (also the public key).
 This account will never hit the substraTEE-node blockchain transparently.

 The *Demo God* then gives Alice some initial Balance of 1M.